CMU-IDS-2020/fp-mythbusters/Report.md

 the cumulative number of cases in a US county.
 Conversely, there is a negative correlation (-0.16) between the percentage of adults who completed high school and cumulative number of cases in a county.
-Since high-paying white collar jobs result in higher median household income (MHHI), we analyze that socioeconomic feature next and find a negative correlation (-0.15) between MHHI and cumulative cases.
+Since high-paying white collar jobs result in higher median household income (MHHI), we analyze that socioeconomic feature next and find a negative correlation (-0.15) between MHHI and cumulative cases (Appendix B, D, E).
 Our results support the Bureau’s claim; we find that the ability to telework is largely influenced by socioeconomic factors and it in turn has a large influence on the size of the negative impact covid has on a county.

 ## Discussion